 В. Plan Elements.

-B.1 Y N eeds and Strategner Policies that the saring Procedurents.
-In and Treatment Modification.
-If any element, do ousing Authorities program has a attive Plan for the HA revised its pimum. revised by the PHA since its last A gy for Addressing Housing Needs.
+B.1 Y N eeds and Strategorer Policies that sent. aring Procedurens. as and Treatment Modification. any element, deposing Authority is program has a strive Plan for the HA revised its personal procedure. revised by the PHA since its last A gy for Addressing Housing Needs.
 Govern Eligibility, Selection, and es.
-In of Income Changes Resulting from the City of Alameda (AHA) in alternate eligibility, selection, and a e Housing Authority of the City of policies to allow for virtual Briefing MTW Supplement for significant a Admissions. om Welfare Program Requirementent(s): nplemented an Emergency House and definition of the EHV program and Informal Hearings due to sing Voucher (EHV) Program shed by HUD, so a new chapter ogram. the COVID pandemic and the
+In of Income Changes Resulting from the City of Alameda (AHA) in alternate eligibility, selection, and a e Housing Authority of the City of policies to allow for virtual Briefing Admissions. om Welfare Program Requirement (s): nplemented an Emergency Hous dmissions procedures as establis Alameda to outline the EHV pro ing Voucher (EHV) Program thed by HUD, so a new chapter ogram.

-B.2 New Activities. - Not Applicabl e
+B.2 New Activities. - Not Applicable

-B.3 | Progress Report.
+B.3 Progress Report.